Ringette: International governance

-The IRF is the highest governing body for the sport of ringette.
+The International Ringette Federation (IRF) is the highest governing body for the sport of ringette.
 There are four member countries: Canada, Finland, the USA, and Sweden.
-Historically, Canada and Finland have been the most active ambassadors in the international federation and regularly send teams to demonstrate how ringette is played in countries including Japan, Australia, Iceland, and New Zealand, Norway, Slovakia, and South Korea.
+Historically, Canada and Finland have been the most active ambassadors in the international federation and regularly send teams to demonstrate how ringette is played in countries including Japan, Australia, Iceland, New Zealand, Norway, Slovakia, and South Korea.

 Olympic status

 Ringette is not a part of the Winter Olympic programme.
 The International Olympic Committee (IOC) asked Canada to stage a heritage games event for the sports of ringette, broomball, and lacrosse for the 2010 Winter Olympics in Vancouver, but the three sports were unable to meet objectives and the event failed to materialize.
-Because ringette has not obtained Olympic status, the sport does not receive federal financing in Canada.
+Ringette Canada receives funding support from Sport Canada.

 World Ringette Championships

-The World Ringette Championship is the premier international ringette competition between ringette-playing nations, organized by the IRF.
-Initially held in alternate years, the tournament has been held every two to three years since the 2004 edition.
+The World Ringette Championships (WRC) is the premier international ringette competition between ringette-playing nations, organized by the IRF.
+Initially held in alternate years, the tournament has been held every two to three years since the 2004 edition with some exceptions.
 The winning national senior team is awarded the Sam Jacks Trophy.
 The winning national junior team is awarded the Juuso Wahlsten Trophy.
 The President's Trophy is awarded to the winner of the President's Pool.